- Doctor of Philosophy; Woodrow Wilson School of Public and International Affairs; Princeton University.

 - “Research, Knowledge, and the Art of ‘Paradigm Maintenance’: The World Bank’s Development Economics Vice-Presidency (DEC),” Review of International Political Economy 13 (2006).

 Honors, Awards, and Fellowships

-- Finalist, World Hunger Media Award (best book), 1993, for Plundering Paradise
+- Finalist, World Hunger Year, for best book.

 Grants and Sponsored Research

-- The John D. & Catherine T. MacArthur Foundation, Grant for Research and Writing in International Peace and Cooperation (2-time grantee)
+- John D. & Catherine T. MacArthur Foundation, Grant for Research and Writing in International Peace and Cooperation, two-time awardee.

 - Henry Luce Foundation-funded “Grant to Isolated Southeast Asian Scholars Program.”